Basketball in the Philippines

-Basketball is the most popular sport in the Philippines, played on both the amateur and professional levels.
+Basketball is the most popular sport in the Philippines, played from amateur to professional levels.

 History

+American era and the Philippine NCAA

 Basketball was introduced in the Philippines during the American colonial period with the first American teachers teaching the sport along with baseball through the YMCA and the school system.
 Basketball was first introduced to the Philippine public school system by the Americans as a women's sport in 1910 and was played in Interscholastic meets in 1911 until 1913.
 Women's basketball met opposition from conservative groups, particularly the Catholic Church who view bloomers worn by women basketball players as inappropriate.
 By the time skirts were allowed to be worn above bloomers as a compromise, women's basketball was already in decline and was only played in provincial and local interscholastic meets.
 Indoor softball and as well as volleyball became the more preferred sport for Filipino women.

 The first men's national team – organized in the 1910s – won the first Far Eastern Championship Games in 1913.
 In all but one of the ten editions of the games, the national team won the gold medal.

 The National Collegiate Athletic Association (NCAA), which had basketball as its main sport, was established in 1924.